wsfuller/next-github-viewer/readme.md

         rows: 'string' (optional)
         columnGap: number (optional) <--- gaps are multiplied by the baseUnit in _theme.js
-        rowGap: number (optional) <--- gaps are caulated by the baseUnit in _theme.js }
+        rowGap: number (optional) <--- gaps are caulated by the baseUnit in _theme.js
+        areas: '"area area area" "other other other"' (optional) }
     }}
   >...</Grid>